City Centre and old town in Malaga

 A more cosmopolitan area due to the presence of a large amount of foreigners that assist to the Spanish schools in the area.
 There is a wide range of places to have a great time, such as the tapa bar areas, beach bars and hotspots to enjoy the Malaga nights.

-Hotels and apartments in Malaga
+Hotels and apartments in the centre of Malaga

 - Hotel Málaga Palacio 4 stars